JavierAntoran/tiger-costume-voice-conversion/README.md

 <img src="images/overview_schematic.png" width="320" height="260" />

 We use a parametric method for voice generation.
-Raw waveforms are converted to fundamental frequency (f0), spectral envelope coeficients (SP) and band aperiodicity coeficients (AP) for processing using the WORLD codec.
+Raw waveforms are converted to fundamental frequency (f0), spectral envelope coefficients (SP) and band aperiodicity coefficients (AP) for processing using the WORLD codec.
 They are then converted to log_f0 and Mel Generalized Cepstral Coefficients using SPTK.
 In order to regenerate synthetic waveforms, these conversions are inverted.
 Note that this is a lossy process.
-A 25ms window is used for utterance allignment.
+A 25ms window is used for utterance alignment.
 A 5ms window is used for waveform generation.

 <img src="images/waveforms.png" width="900" height="200" />

 In order to build a training set, we captured ten phrases with about seven words each.
 They were repeated ten times by two speakers using the same microphone.
 Then we separated those phrases into words using a silence detector.
-We align these utterances, frame by frame, using a modified version of the Dinamic Time Warping (DTW) algorithm.
+We align these utterances, frame by frame, using a modified version of the Dynamic Time Warping (DTW) algorithm.
-We use the alligned frames to train a regression model which takes the source speaker's audio data as input and outputs the converted frame parameters such that the reconstructed waveform sounds matches that of the target speaker.
+We use the aligned frames to train a regression model which takes the source speaker's audio data as input and outputs the converted frame parameters such that the reconstructed waveform sounds matches that of the target speaker.
 In this case we do regression frame by frame with a feed forward network.